 $1,500 x .50 = $750 which would be the value adjusted for moderate damages.

 $750 x .80 = $600 which would be the value adjusted for vehicles with 20,000 miles.

 How to file a diminished value claim

 Filing a diminished value claim can be more involved than filing a claim for other issues because the burden of proving the car’s diminished value is generally your responsibility.

-If you are at-fault in the accident, your diminished value claim will likely be denied.
-If the other driver is at-fault, then you should contact their insurance provider to discuss its diminished value claim process.
+If you are at fault in the accident, your diminished value claim will likely be denied.
+If the other driver is at fault, then you should contact their auto insurer to discuss its diminished value claim process.

-You’ll also need to document the car’s value from an approved source, such as Kelley Blue Book.
+You will also need to document the car’s value from an approved source, such as Kelley Blue Book or NADA.
 Other common documents that are required in the claim process can include photos at the accident scene and documentation of the repairs made to the car following the accident.
 Read all of the requirements closely in preparation for filing the claim.

-Next, you’ll need to prove your car’s diminished value.
-To do this, you’ll likely need to get the car appraised by a professional.
+Next, you will need to prove your car’s diminished value.
+To do this, you will likely need to get the car appraised by a professional.
 Finding a reliable, certified appraiser is the key in filing a successful diminished value claim.